Mrs Millichap's Class 2024 - 2025

 Green Book Bags

-Book bags should be brought to school every day.
+Book bags will be provided by school and should be brought in every day.
 These are for any letters, reading books, sounds and reading records.
 Until children can read simple words they will be bringing home a quality picture book.
 This is for you to read to your child at home encouraging listening and responding and building up that important routine of a quiet 10 minutes reading time daily.

 Mornings

-The wooden gate to the reception area will be open each morning at 8.45am ready for lessons to begin at 8.50am.
+The wooden gate and playground door will be open each morning at 8.45am ready for lessons to begin at 8.50am.
 Please ensure your child is brought to school promtly and line up around the wall of the building.
 This is so teachers can meet and greet each child and deal with any parent enquiries.
 School finshes at 3.10pm and children will need to be collected by an adult known to staff.
 If you need to make a change to who is collecting your children please contact school prior to collection to let us know.

 Water bottles

-Children are provided with a water bottle which is cleaned and refilled daily and they do not need to bring one from home.
-They are encouraged to access these independently throughout the day and are also sat down at set times to ensure they stay hydrated.
+Children have been provided with a water bottle on their transition days which is to be brought to school each day, taken home, cleaned and refiled with water only.
+Children are encouraged to access these independently throughout the day and are also sat down at set times to ensure they stay hydrated.
 Children are also offered milk and fruit throughout the morning and therefore no other snacks are needed to be brought in from home.

 Seesaw/Class Webpage